 I grew up knowing from the time I entered first grade that I was going to college and I was going to become a writer when I grew up.
 In the succeeding 12 years of school I neither varied nor wavered from that goal.
 As planned and expected, I graduated from high school and promptly enrolled myself into the Journalism department at San Diego State University.
 Two years later, following a serious car accident and four grueling semesters with a full load of academic “solids”, I needed to take a break.
 A year of selling cheese at the Swiss Colony and developing prints at the One-Hour Photo while I ventured into the world of professional photography convinced me that I needed to return and finish my degree.
 And so I did.
 Along the way I also got married and the day before our first daughter was born, I was awarded a B.A. in investigative journalism.

-And then like nearly every good journalism student I knew, I went to work in the claims department of a major insurance company.
+And then like nearly every good journalism grad I knew, I went to work in the claims department of a major insurance company.
 While I was in college I had some great journalism jobs: I worked as an advertising copywriter for a local tourist guide, I was Girl Friday (yes, that really was my job title) for a Better Homes & Gardens Field Editor–my husband is still suffering the aftereffects of that job, and I was an editorial assistant in the curriculum production department of the nation’s sixth-largest school district.
 I also did occasional writing and photography for a monthly newspaper.
 But once I graduated, “real” journalism jobs that actually paid a living wage were nearly impossible to find.
 With an average of 300-500 applicants for every job opening, practicality eventually dictated the insurance company.

 And then they offered me law school.
 They’d pay the tuition and I would join their legal team on graduation.
 Thinking better of it, I left the world of insurance and became a full-time photographer and part-time freelance writer.
 And I have never looked back.